Lorenzo G. Vidino: UAE links

 In 2017, Vidino met with Emirati Foreign Minister Abdullah Bin Zayed to discuss his work on the Muslim Brotherhood.
-Furthermore, Vidino works for several organizations financed by the Emirates, including Quiller Consultants, Trends Research & Advisory, Hedayah, and the website European Eye on Radicalization, which is funded by a former Emirati intelligence officer and close associate of Emirati Crown Prince Mohammad bin Zayed.
+Vidino has worked for several organizations financed by the Emirates and the website European Eye on Radicalization, which is funded by a former Emirati intelligence officer.

 In 2019, former employee Hassan Hassan accused Vidino of attempting to prevent him from publishing an article about the murder of Jamal Khashoggi in The Atlantic.
-After the article was nevertheless published, Vidino reportedly contacted The Atlantic's editorial team and requested that any mention of the employee's affiliation be removed from his author biography—particularly in articles that were critical of Saudi Arabia and the United Arab Emirates.

 An investigative article appeared in The New Yorker in March 2023 about Vidino's connections to the private intelligence agency Alp Services, which had previously been contracted by the United Arab Emirates.
 According to the article, he was invited to Geneva in January 2018 for a "thousand-dollar dinner" in order to recruit him as a consultant for the agency.
 Two weeks later, Vidino signed a contract worth 3,000 euros with Mario Brero in exchange for information about the Muslim Brotherhood in Europe.
-In addition, according to David D. Kirkpatrick of The New Yorker, Vidino promised to pass on information he received from European intelligence agencies.
 The next month, Vidino wrote that "many of the names on the list come indeed straight from various meetings with German intel."
 In total, as of April 2020, Vidino had billed 13,000 euros for his work.
 In contrast, Vidino claims not to know how much money he received and says he does not know the Alp Services employees with whom he communicated.
 However, after NRC confronted him with photos showing him together with these employees, Vidino broke off contact.
+He is described by NRC Handelsblad as a non-independent scientist.